privatenumber/lintroll/README.md

 #### Add it to your `package.json` scripts

-In addition to documenting the available commands in a central place, adding it to `package.json#scripts` also gives you the convenience of not needing to pass in the current directory (`.`) every time so you can simply run `pnpm lint` instead.
+Adding it to `package.json#scripts` gives you the convenience of not needing to pass in the current directory (`.`) every time so you can simply run `pnpm lint` instead.
+Also follows best practice of documenting available commands in a central place.

 ```diff
   "scripts": {